Early Arrivals and Late Departures

 During the week prior to graduation, certain residence halls will be designated for senior week housing.
 These accommodations are exclusively for graduating seniors.
 The Office of Residential & First-Year Programs reserves the right to consolidate students and move students to different housing to ensure safety for all students.

-Gettysburg College offers limited housing to students who stay on campus over the summer for research, academic work, or Gettysburg College office support.
+Summer housing is only available for international students, students fulfilling a college-approved internship, students working on campus in administrative offices, students working as research assistants, and students enrolled in local summer courses.
+Summer housing is accompanied by a summer housing fee that is approved annually by the Board of Trustees and collected via student accounts.
 Students interested in summer housing will need to apply for housing during April of each academic year.
 Students are assigned to housing based on class year and a random lottery draw of all applicants.

 As a private educational institution, Gettysburg College reserves the right to enter and inspect all college residence hall rooms or other areas that are used for student residential living in order to protect the health, safety, and well-being of any or all students, enforce college policies and regulations, and/or to protect and preserve college property and the educational process.
 Furnishings provided by the college within college residence hall rooms or other areas that are used for student residential living remain the property of Gettysburg College are subject to inspection under this policy.
 This means that when it is necessary to enforce this policy, the College may enter a residence hall room or other areas used for student residential living without prior notice to the occupants and conduct an inspection of the room or area and any College property within it, including (but not limited to) closets, beds, desks, dressers, bookshelves, Microfridges, and refrigerators.